How to invest in real estate in 2023

 You might not normally think of your first residence as an investment, but many people do.
 It’s one of the best ways for you to invest in real estate, offering numerous benefits.

-The first benefit is building equity in your home from your monthly payments, rather than paying rent that always seems to rise year after year.
+The first benefit is building equity in your home from your monthly payments, rather than paying rent which always seems to rise year after year.
 Some portion of your monthly mortgage goes into your own pocket, so to speak.
-However, experts remain divided on the pros and cons of owning your own home, and a home is not a buy at any price, as homebuyers of the 2000s learned.
+However, experts remain divided on the pros and cons of owning your own home, and a home is not a good investment at any price, as homebuyers of the 2000s learned.

-If you’re planning to stay in an area long term, it can make sense to purchase a home because you’ll be able to lock in a monthly payment that may be as affordable as rent.
+If you’re planning to stay in an area long-term, it can make sense to purchase a home because you’ll be able to lock in a monthly payment that may be as affordable as rent.
 Plus, banks treat owner-occupied properties more favorably, giving borrowers a lower mortgage rate and requiring a lower down payment.
-You may also be able to deduct interest expenses on your taxes.
+You may also be able to deduct interest expenses from your taxes.

-Advantages: Living in your own property instead of paying rent, home price appreciation, magnified returns through leverage, potential tax breaks for mortgage interest, fixed long-term payments
+Living in your own property instead of paying rent, home price appreciation, magnified returns through leverage, potential tax breaks for mortgage interest, and fixed long-term payments.

-Disadvantages: Ongoing costs of property maintenance, sizable down payment may be required, potential for foreclosure if unable to pay the mortgage
+Ongoing costs of property maintenance, sizable down payment may be required, potential for foreclosure if unable to pay the mortgage.

-How you make money: Capital appreciation, building equity, potential tax break on appreciated value
+Capital appreciation, building equity, potential tax break on the appreciated value.

 2. Purchase a rental property and become a landlord